chec/commerce.js/README.md

 [![CircleCI](https://circleci.com/gh/chec/commerce.js.svg?style=svg)](https://circleci.com/gh/chec/commerce.js)

-Easy to use JavaScript SDK for managing carts and selling products from your chec.io store
+Easy to use JavaScript SDK for managing carts and selling products from your Chec store.

+**Please note:** version 1.0 is outdated, please use version 2.0 for new projects.

 https://commercejs.com